 Getting Terpenes in the Form of Full or Broad Spectrum Hemp

 If you want to explore a rich array of terpenes with your daily dose of CBD, and don’t care about the strain from which they were derived, consider choosing a product made with full spectrum or broad spectrum hemp extract.
 Both of these types of products contain every terpene that naturally occurs in hemp.
-The only difference between the two is that full spectrum contains a trace amount of THC that’s non-psychoactive.
+The only difference between the two is that full spectrum contains a trace amount of THC that’s non-intoxicating.
 CBD isolate products are terpene-free, as they contain only pure cannabidiol.

 Overall, Terpenes Can Take Your CBD Experience to the Next Level